thelfer/tfel-doc/MFrontUserDays/EleventhUserDay/Agenda/talks.md

 the `GLRC_HEGIS` law, paving the way for its integration into diverse computational environments and its generalised use in non-linear structural analyses.

+# Micromechanical modelling of elasto-plastic behaviour of shell-based cellular materials by coupling `FEniCS` with `MFront`

+- Lei Liu
+  - Chalmers University of Technology, SE-41296 Gothenburg, Sweden
+- Fang Liu
+  - Chalmers University of Technology, SE-41296 Gothenburg, Sweden
+- Dan Zenkert
+  - KTH Royal Institute of Technology, SE-10044 Stockholm, Sweden
+- Malin Åkermo
+  - KTH Royal Institute of Technology, SE-10044 Stockholm, Sweden
+- Martin Fagerström
+  - Chalmers University of Technology, SE-41296 Gothenburg, Sweden

+This presentation will demonstrate an original usage of `FEniCS` and `MFront` to investigate the complex micromechanical behaviour of shell-based cellular materials.
+Cellular materials are being widely utilized due to their appealing specific mechanical properties with respect to low density.
+In particular, shell-based cellular materials often exhibit much superior mechanical properties than beam-based ones, thus gaining more attention.
+In order to understand the deformation and failure mechanisms of shell-based cellular materials, micromechanical modelling is performed.

+A recently developed computational homogenization framework is adopted [@liu_mesostructural_2025].
+The macroscale behaviour follows a solid continuum description.
+At the microscale, a representative volume element (RVE) resolving individual cells is modelled, with the cell walls described as Reissner-Mindlin shells in a finite rotation setting [@campello_triangular_2003].
+The base material behaviour is described using an isotropic elasto-plastic model and integrated through the thickness to obtain the stress resultants [@bleyer_numerical_2016], which is implemented through `MFront`.
+Different loading conditions are applied by prescribing macroscale deformation gradients.

+Numerical simulations of different cellular materials are conducted through `FEniCS`.
+The results show that the the cell wall membrane deformation dominates the initial elastic region.
+Both the cell wall elastic buckling and plastic collapse can lead to the failure of shell-based cellular materials, with the competition in between strongly depending on the relative density.
+A critical transition relative density is identified.
 # References {.unnumbered}

 <!--